-Students who exceed the number of allowed absences will be referred to administrative review by a committee consisting of the Dean of Students, Division Assistant Principal/or other members of the leadership team.
-During the review process, all available information regarding student absences will be reviewed, and a decision will be made to determine specific consequences.
-The consequences can include but are not limited to loss of privileges, inability to turn in/make-up work missed, loss of credit, repeating of a course, adjustment of reenrollment eligibility, and/or immediate removal of a student from the school community.
-The school reserves the right to review each student's situation on a case-bycase basis and make determinations as appropriate.
+Students may miss a total of 7 school days or 7 class periods from any individual course earning credit per trimester.
+This includes all absences that are not school sponsored.
+Examples of school-sponsored activities include NB Fine Arts and NB Athletic events, and field trips.
+Students who exceed the number of allowed absences will be referred for administrative review by a committee consisting of the Dean of Students, Division Principal/ or other members of the leadership team.
+During the review process, all available information regarding student absences will be reviewed and a decision will be made to determine specific consequences.
+The consequences can include but are not limited to loss of privileges, inability to turn in /makeup work missed, loss of credit, repeating of a course, adjustment of re-enrollment eligibility, and/or immediate removal of a student from the school community.
+The school reserves the right to review each student's situation on a case-by-case basis and make determinations as appropriate.

 Parents will have the opportunity to participate in the review process by submitting any pertinent information to the committee prior to the review.
-After a decision has been made on the student's status, a meeting will be held with the Dean of Students to inform the family of the student's status and or any consequences decided by the committee.
+After a decision has been made on the status of the student, a meeting will be held with the Dean of Students to inform the family of the status of the student and or any consequences decided upon by the committee.

-In the absence of prior notification, parents or guardians will receive communication each day for any student who has an absence during periods 1, 2 or 3 via the school automated phone notification system.
+In the absence of prior notification, parents or guardians will receive communication each day for any student who has an absence during periods 1, 2 or 3 via the school automated phone notification system